Tips on Returning to School After a Break

-Going back to school after the fun and relaxation of a break from school can be a struggle for any child, but can pose a particular challenge for children with autism.
+Going back to school after the fun and relaxation of a break can be a struggle for any child, but can pose a particular challenge for children with autism.
 The transition back to school requires a child to adjust to changes in their daily routine, which can lead to a lot of stress.
 Here are some tips to help you avoid the stress and meltdowns that might come with transitioning back to school after a break.

 1. Maintain a Schedule and Routine

 Try maintaining a sleep schedule that is as similar as possible to what your child is accustomed to during school.
 Even if you plan on being more relaxed over break or have some plans that will interfere with the schedule, consider gradually bringing your child’s sleep schedule back to the usual routine, especially toward the end of the break.
 For example, start waking them up a half-hour to an hour earlier every day until they are back to their normal wake-up time for school.
 This will make waking up for school a little easier.

 Toward the end of the break, start getting your child back into their morning routines.
 For example, wake up, eat breakfast and get dressed as you would on a school morning.
 This will help ensure a smoother morning when it’s time to go back to school.
 If possible, leave the house for an activity around the same time your child would leave for school.
 Whether you are out of the house or at home, prepare a lunch and snack that is similar to lunch and snack at school.

 Be as consistent as possible in the use of behavioral support during the break.
 Meet as a family to discuss how to support positive behavior so every family member is on the same page.
 This will ensure structure and continuity throughout the break.
 If you are working with a behavior analyst, they can assist you with this as well.